 11.4 Signing Authority

-The signing authority for the Association shall be the Executive Director (ED) and one of the following officers: President, President Elect or Treasurer.
+The signing authority for the Association shall be the Executive Director (ED) and the following officers: President, President Elect and Treasurer.
 All cheques will be signed by two (2) such officers, employees or agents of the Board as determined by resolution of the Board.

 12. COMMITTEES